amdjunaid/captsone-projects/personal-site/CSS_LEARNINGS.md

 4. **To make flex items expand** → Use `flex: 1` or `width: 100%`
 5. **`display: flex` has dual effects** → Container maintains its display type, but children become flex items
 6. **Flex items lose their original display type** → Block-level children (like `<div>`) line up horizontally by default, not vertically (`flex-direction: row` is default)
+7. **Absolutely positioned elements shrink-wrap** → They lose block-level width behavior and only take content width unless explicitly set with `width: 100%` or `left: 0; right: 0;`

 ---